AlterThego/htdocs/README.md

 # htdocs
-# These files are for CIT17 Web Information System
+# These files are for third year, first semester